‘The New Abnormal’ Hosts Molly Jong-Fast & Andy Levy Ask and Answer 20 Stupid Questions

 Andy Levy has officially joined The Daily Beast podcast family as the new co-host for The New Abnormal, alongside Twitter sweetheart Molly Jong-Fast.

-So in this post-Christmas bonus episode of The New Abnormal, Molly and producer Jesse Cannon ask Andy 20 random, interesting, and stupid questions, and his answers did not disappoint.
+So in this post-Christmas bonus episode of The New Abnormal, Molly and producer Jesse Cannon ask Andy 20 random, interesting, and stupid questions, and his answers do not disappoint.

 We know that he likes to chat politics (duh) and that he used to work for Fox—and actually liked Tucker Carlson back then (true story, but he doesn’t anymore.)
 But we wanted our listeners to get to know the guy gracing their favorite podcast even more.